mistycheney/MouseBrainAtlas/README.md

 <a name="param"></a> Parameters
 -----

 Parameter settings are stored as JSON files under the `params` sub-directory.
 Each JSON file specifies a particular set of parameters.
-They are named `param_<param id>.json`.
+They are named `param_<param id>.json`. `param_id` can be any string, for example `nissl324`.
+The default parameter file is named `param_default.json`.

 #### Gabor filter bank parameters ##